mesfind/bioinfo-python/_episodes/02-datatypes.md

 by anyone who evaluates your work or wishes to build on your findings.
-But, even more importantly, you need to properly document your code so that **_you_** know what your own code does when you open your code-base again after spending several months finishing some other project.
+But, even more importantly, you need to properly document your code so that **_you_** know what your own programs and scripts do when you open your them again after spending several months finishing some other project.

 Here are some basic tips for writing code